Sleep Tips for a Better You

 You may have seen in the news that the sleep deprived workforce (getting less than 6 hours of slumber per night) costs the UK economy £40billion every year.
 If their sleep was increased to 6-7 hours, it would save the economy £24billion, so it’s time to make the changes and start sleeping better, saving the economy and becoming healthier in the process!

 How can I sleep better?

 Improving your quality of sleep isn’t something that will happen overnight, but by making small changes you will notice a big difference.
-You can try making one tweak each week and gradually building up your sleep health, or you can try to make a few changes at once to see faster results.
+You can try making one tweak each week with a Before Bed Checklist and gradually building up your sleep health, or you can try to make a few changes at once to see faster results.

 Here’s our Top Sleep Tips on how you can get a better night’s rest:

 1. Have your last caffeinated drink of the day before 2pm.